istmobiome/web/content/home/projects.md

 weight = 50  # Order that this section will appear.

 title = "Projects"
 subtitle = "Portal for studies from the Istmobiome Project.
-Use the buttons to filter by projects by keyword. "
+Use the buttons to filter by projects by keyword or click [here](project/) to access the landing page. "

 [content]
   # Page type to display.
 E.g. project.